 - Prepare Responses.
 You’ve seen the job advertisement with a list of responsibilities.
 Think of questions the interviewer may ask you, and prepare some answers.
 Preparation is so important.
 You will be nervous, so having an idea of what you will say is helpful.
 Preparation will also help you effectively communicate your skills in a concise manner!

 - Dress the Part.
 If you’re going for a job interview in an office setting, dress to impress.
 You don’t have to spend a fortune, but make an effort to look nice.
 Your interviewer will notice if you look sloppy or are wearing non-business attire (ie: old, ripped or torn clothing, casual clothes, sneakers or combat boots, etc.).
-Try these tips for creating a professional wardrobe on a budget.
 If you’re interviewing for a more labor intensive position, still put in an effort!
 A clean collared shirt and a pair of khaki pants will set you apart from the rest.

 - Be Prompt.
 Be responsive during the entire job interview process.
 From answering the original advertisement, to responding to recruiters or HR representatives, to showing up for the interview, and sending a follow up email or letter.
 Thank people for their time and their help.
 A good rule is to always respond within 24 hours of someone’s email.
 If for some reason your response is delayed, offer a sincere apology!
 As always, if there are extenuating circumstances, explain them briefly.

 - Do your Research: Learn about the company you are applying for.
 Take note of their mission statement, the company’s product or services, and how your background and skill-set can be of value.
 It’s always impressive for a candidate to have a working knowledge of what a company does before walking through the door.